Energy policy of the United Kingdom: Overview

 The 2006 Energy Review reintroduced the prospect of new nuclear power stations in the UK.
 Following a judicial review requested by Greenpeace, on 15 February 2007 elements of the 2006 Energy Review were ruled 'seriously flawed', and 'not merely inadequate but also misleading'.
 As a result, plans to build a new generation of nuclear power stations were ruled illegal at that time.
 (See Nuclear power in the United Kingdom for details).
 In response, the government ran "The Future of Nuclear Power" consultation from May to October 2007.
 The Government's response to the consultation conclusions, published in January 2008, state "set against the challenges of climate change and security of supply, the evidence in support of new nuclear power stations is compelling."

 The January 2008 Energy Bill updated the legislative framework in the UK to reflect government policy towards the energy market and the challenges faced on climate change and security of supply.
 Key elements of the bill addressed nuclear, carbon capture and storage, renewables, and offshore gas and oil.
 A framework to encourage investment in nuclear power within a new regulatory environment was simultaneously published in the January 2008 nuclear white paper.

 In October 2008, the government created the Department of Energy and Climate Change to bring together energy policy (previously with the Department for Business, Enterprise and Regulatory Reform), and climate change mitigation policy (previously with the Department for Environment, Food and Rural Affairs).

 Scotland

 Though energy policy is an area reserved to the UK government under the Scotland Act 1998 that established devolved government for Scotland, the Scottish Government has an energy policy for Scotland at variance with UK policy, and has planning powers to enable it to put some aspects of its policy priorities into effect.

+Net Zero strategy

+In 2021, the UK Government published its Net-Zero strategy to reduce the country's emissions to net zero by 2050 compared to the 1990 baseline.
+The strategy sets out a path for sectors and industry in the UK to reach net-zero, including power, fuel supply & hydrogen, industry, transport, heat & buildings, and removal of greenhouse gas emissions.
+The purpose of the policy relates to climate action, where countries must bring down their greenhouse gas emissions to meet the Paris Agreement target of stopping planetary scale warming to prevent dangerous climate change.
+The policy is an update to the 2008 Climate Change Act.